Digital-Scholarship-NUS-Libraries/biodiversitystories/Tapioca/README.md

        fit="contain">

 Tapioca is scientifically known as *Manihot esculenta* Crantz.
 Named in 1766 by a botanist from Luxembourg, <span eid = "Q112261">Heinrich Johann Nepomuk von Crantz</span>, it is native to South America.[^1] The term tapioca is derived from *tipi'óka*, its Tupi language name which was spoken by natives when the Portuguese arrived in <span data-click-map-flyto="-16.4444, -39.0654,5">Brazil</span> in the 1500s.[^2]  It translates to sediment or coagulant, referring to the starchy sediments obtained from tapioca.
-Around the world, the plant is also known as cassava, yuca, or manioc; <span data-click-map-flyto="1.3521,103.8198,11">locally</span>, tapioca is known as *ubi kayu* in Malay and as *mu shu* (木薯) in Chinese.[^3]
+Around the world, the plant is also known as *cassava*, *yuca*, or *manioc*; <span data-click-map-flyto="1.3521,103.8198,11">locally</span>, tapioca is known as *ubi kayu* in Malay and as *mu shu* (木薯) in Chinese.[^3]
 <param ve-map
        stroke-width="0"
        zoom="2.5"